adolfodelarosades/Curso_MongoDB_University/M121_Chapter_5_Miscellaneous_Aggregation.md

 Choose the best answer:

-* View performance can be increased by creating the appropriate indexes on the source collection.
+* View performance can be increased by creating the appropriate indexes on the source collection. :+1:

 * Inserting data into a view is slow because MongoDB must perform the pipeline in reverse.

 * A view cannot be created that contains both horizontal and vertical slices.

 * Views should be used cautiously because the documents they contain can grow incredibly large.

+### See detailed answer

+The following statements are incorrect:

+* Views should be used cautiously because the documents they contain can grow incredibly large.

+Views contain no documents, they are stored aggregations that run when queried.

+* Inserting data into a view is slow because MongoDB must perform the pipeline in reverse.

+Views are read-only and contain no information themselves.
+The documents "in" a view are simply the result of the definining pipeline being executed.

+* A view cannot be created that contains both horizontal and vertical slices.

+This is definitely **not** correct.
+Shaping and filtering stages can can be mixed together in an aggregation pipeline.